 What muscles does the overhead tricep press work?

 The overhead tricep press primarily targets all three heads of the triceps brachii, with special emphasis on the long head due to the overhead arm position.
-Secondary muscles include the anconeus (a small elbow extensor), core stabilizers that keep you upright, and the rear deltoids which act as stabilizers during the movement.
+Supporting muscles include the anconeus (a small elbow extensor) and the core that keeps you upright.
+The shoulder girdle, including the rotator cuff and anterior deltoid, works isometrically to hold the upper arms next to the ears throughout each rep.

 How heavy should I go on overhead tricep press?

 Lighter than you expect.
-The overhead position places the triceps in a stretched, mechanically disadvantaged position.
+The overhead position places the long head of the triceps in a stretched, mechanically disadvantaged position.
 Beginners typically start with 8-15 lb dumbbells.
 If your elbows flare outward, your back arches, or you can't control the descent for 2 seconds, the weight is too heavy.
-Moderate loads with controlled tempo produce comparable muscle growth to heavy loads for isolation exercises.
+The exercise responds well to moderate loads with controlled tempo rather than maximal weight.

 Can I do overhead tricep press every day?

 Not recommended.
 The triceps need 48-72 hours to recover between direct training sessions.
-Training them daily leads to accumulated fatigue and potential tendon irritation at the elbow.
+Daily direct work leads to accumulated fatigue and potential tendon irritation at the elbow.
 Two sessions per week with at least two rest days between them is the sweet spot for most people.
-Your triceps also get indirect work from pressing exercises like push-ups and shoulder press.
+The triceps also get indirect work from any pressing exercise like push-ups, shoulder press, or chest press.